-Offshore rocks and islands occur singly (Tillamook Rock), in small clusters (Redfish Rocks), or in association with many other rocks and submerged reefs (Orford Reef).
-An offshore rock or island is defined as any rock that extends in elevation above Mean High Water and is disconnected with the mainland at Mean High Tide.
+Offshore rocks and islands occur singly (e.g. Tillamook Rock), in small clusters (e.g. Redfish Rocks), or in association with many other rocks and submerged reefs (e.g. Orford Reef).
+An offshore rock or island is defined as any rock that extends in elevation above mean high water and is disconnected with the mainland at mean high tide34.

-Birds and mammals use these rocks for breeding and rearing of young, resting, and feeding.
-The degree of use and habitat value to a species or mix of species varies from rock to rock depending on differences in geologic composition, soil cover, vegetation, slope angle or orientation, relationship to other habitat areas, distance from shore, proximity to human use, etc. These rocks are center points for a wider range of feeding, foraging, and reproductive activities, which may take animals hundreds, if not thousands, of miles from the site.
+Birds and mammals use these rocks for breeding and rearing of young, shelter, and feeding.
+The degree of use and habitat value to a species or mix of species varies depending on differences in geologic composition, soil cover, vegetation, slope angle or orientation, relationship to other habitat areas, distance from shore, proximity to human use, etc. These rocks are center points for a wider range of feeding, foraging, and reproductive activities, which may take animals hundreds, if not thousands, of miles from the site.
 In some cases, these rocks are nesting sites for birds, which migrate from South America or New Zealand and are thus of international importance in species protection.

-Above Mean High Water, almost all offshore rocks are designated as wilderness and managed as part of the National Wildlife Refuge system administered by the U.S. Fish and Wildlife Service.
-Below Mean High Water, the Oregon Department of State Lands has jurisdiction over the seabed.
-The Department of Fish and Wildlife regulates all fish and shellfish harvest throughout both tidal elevations.
+Above mean high water, almost all offshore rocks are designated as wilderness and managed as part of the National Wildlife Refuge system administered by the U.S. Fish and Wildlife Service.
+Below mean high water, the Oregon Department of State Lands has jurisdiction over the seabed.
+The Oregon Department of Fish and Wildlife regulates all fish and shellfish harvest throughout both tidal elevations.

-&lt;sup>28 As defined by the U.S. Fish and Wildlife Service.
+34 As defined by the U.S. Fish and Wildlife Service.

-Appendix C - Proposal Contents & Questions
+Appendix C: Proposal Contents & Questions

-The Rocky Habitat Web Mapping tool includes all of the following questions below.
+The Rocky Habitat Web Mapping Tool includes all of the following questions below.
 All proposals must be completed and submitted using the tool.
 Special accommodations are available upon request by contacting the Oregon Coastal Management Program.

-Questions with (\) indicates information that will be generated in part or in full by the Rocky Habitat Web Mapping Tool.
-The proposer will likely need additional information not within the web mapping tool to support the proposal.
+Questions with () indicate information that will be generated in part or in full by the Rocky Habitat Web Mapping Tool.
+The proposer will likely need additional information not found within the web mapping tool to support the proposal.